Best Egg Salad

 Simple and perfect, with a bit of dill, lemon and shallots; the kind of egg salad you love at a deli or diner.

-You can make your hard-cooked eggs by boiling them, or cooking them in the oven.
+You can make hard-boiled eggs or hard-cooked eggs in the oven.
 And you can also check out Deviled Egg Potato Salad, a great potato salad for egg salad fanatics!

 Best Egg Salad: Simple and perfect, with a bit of dill, lemon, and shallot; the egg salad recipe you’ve been searching for.